Robust-Multi-Task Gradient Boosting: Methodology

-Subsequently, to evaluate the performance of the training model, we define a loss function \(\mathcal{L}(y, \hat{F})\), which measures the discrepancy between the true output \(y\) and the model output \(\hat{F}\).
-The specific form of the loss function depends on the nature of the problem.
+Subsequently, to evaluate the performance of the training model, we define a loss function \(\mathcal{L}(y, \hat{F})\), which measures the discrepancy between the true output \(y\) and the model's output \(\hat{F}\).
+The specific form of the loss function depends on the nature of the problem~\citep{Wang2022loss}.
+In this study, we use the cross-entropy loss function for classification,